MasonRemaley/AnthropicStudios/_posts/2018-06-30-artists-alley-1.md

 twitter: https://twitter.com/AnthropicSt/status/1013200248834023425
 ---

-Artists Ally is a bi-monthly segment which provides a behind the scenes glance into the artistic process for [[Way of Rhea (WoR)]](/way-of-rhea).
+Artists Alley is a segment which provides a behind the scenes glance into the artistic process for [[Way of Rhea (WoR)]](/way-of-rhea).

 This segment is essentially a journal that helps me keep organized and focused.
 Additionally, I hope these updates will provide insight to other newbie gaming artists, game developers who are working with artists, and curious individuals.